On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Asymptotic variances

 \end{theorem} Theorem \ref{thm: asyvar PROCOVAII} shows that even when using \eqref{eq: PROCOVAII linear emp} as the PROCOVA model, the ATE estimator, i.e., the estimator of $\beta_A$, has the same asymptotic variance regardless of whether the prognostic score model is known or estimated.
-Theorem \ref{thm: asyvar PROCOVAII} additionally implies that this equivalence holds not only for the coefficient of the treatment assignment $\beta_A$ but also for the intercept $\beta_0$ and the sum $\beta_0 + \beta_A$ in the PROCOVA model \eqref{eq: PROCOVAII linear emp}.
-This additional property results from centering the prognostic score so that its mean value is zero.
+Theorem \ref{thm: asyvar PROCOVAII} additionally implies that this equivalence holds not only for the coefficient of the treatment $\beta_A$ but also for the intercept $\beta_0$ and the sum $\beta_0 + \beta_A$ in the PROCOVA model \eqref{eq: PROCOVAII linear emp}.
+This additional property results from centering the prognostic score so that its mean is zero.
 Similar results are obtained for the PROCOVA model \eqref{eq: PROCOVA linear} when the prognostic score is centered (see Appendix \ref{appendix: PROCOVAI centering}).
-In contrast, for the coefficients $\beta_1$ and $\beta_2$ in model \eqref{eq: PROCOVAII linear emp} and $\beta_1$ in model \eqref{eq: PROCOVA linear} with centering, the variance estimator that ignores uncertainty in prognostic score estimation generally underestimates the asymptotic variance that takes into account that uncertainty (see Appendix \ref{appendix: thm 4} and \ref{appendix: PROCOVAI centering}).
+In contrast, for the coefficients $\beta_1$ and $\beta_2$ in model \eqref{eq: PROCOVAII linear emp} and $\beta_1$ in model \eqref{eq: PROCOVA linear} with centering, the variance estimator that ignores uncertainty in prognostic score estimation generally leads to underestimation (see Appendix \ref{appendix: thm 4} and \ref{appendix: PROCOVAI centering}).